 The encompassing area of the City God Temple is a thriving market today and is now known as Shanghai Yuyuan Tourist Mart.
 This area is filled with many restaurants and shops.
 A large number of these shops are in the business of selling artwork and traditional handicrafts.

 This area will offer numerous cultural activities such as Chinese acrobatic performances, calligraphy lessons, and tea ceremonies.
-Some of the traditional Chinese festivals are celebrated in this place, including a lantern show for the Lantern Festival.
+Some of the traditional Chinese festivals are celebrated in this place, including a lantern show for the Chinese Lantern Festival.

 How to get to the City God Temple?

 You can use line 10 of the metro and get off at Yu Garden Station.
-Leave from exit 3 and walk for 5 minutes in the south direction in South Henan Rd. and another 5 minutes on the direction of the east in Middle Fangbang Rd.
+Leave from exit 3 and walk for 5 minutes in the south direction in South Henan Rd. and another 5 minutes in the direction of the east in Middle Fangbang Rd.

 - Take bus 932 and get off at City God Temple Station.